benvgrass/Best25/README.md

  WAR was an easy choice for maximization criteria because it attempts to represent a value for a player, so using that you'd assemble the team that could potentially be the most valuable and thus in my mind most productive overall.
-Another choice was how to partition the roster. <br>The roster will be partitioned as follows:
+Another choice was how to partition the roster.

+ The roster will
+  be partitioned as follows:
    - 5 Starting Pitchers
    - 7 Relief Pitchers